I got my Gnarbox in 2017. I had purchased it because it looked like the travel companion I had waited for a long time.

-Three obstacles (transfer reliability while plugged into power, transfer speed and battery life) have been the main reasons why I decided to sell my Gnarbox 1.0.
+Three obstacles (transfer reliability while plugged into power, transfer speed, and battery life) have been the main reasons why I decided to sell my Gnarbox 1.0.
 I really wanted to love it.
 It’s a clever concept.
 I had wanted a device like this for a long time, but I feel this execution fell short of my expectations.

 This is my honest review of the Gnarbox 1.0

 In 2016 I did a photography trip through northwestern Argentina with two of my best friends.
 This trip was half pleasure half location scouting.
 We were trying out the itinerary of a photography tour through Salta’s wine route which is famous for fine food, culture and landscapes.

 During that trip, I took a hacked WD drive that I had refitted with SSD drives as my backup option.

 Although this worked well initially, it had many problems:

 First, there was no confirmation of backup completion.
 The drive had an activity light, and no much information about the backup’s status.

 Second, none of the MP4 videos transferred to my backup drive.